ultradaylight/AureShame/README.md

 The collection is built on the **PulseChain** blockchain, offering you a chance to own a piece of digital art that is both rare and meaningful.
 With only **nine NFTs** in existence, AURESHAME represents exclusivity and rarity, making each piece a powerful addition to any collection.

+## Known Issue (Warning)

+**⚠️ Bug Alert**: Due to a current issue in the smart contract, only **8 NFTs** can be minted instead of the intended 9.
+The 9th NFT (token ID 9) is unreachable because of a counter logic error.
+Please be aware that the total supply is currently limited to 8.

 ## The Art of AURESHAME

 Each NFT in the **AURESHAME** collection embodies a different aspect of shame.
 The designs are minimalistic, stripped of excess, to reflect the raw, universal emotions tied to this powerful feeling.
 The simplicity of the art invites deeper contemplation and provides a unique space for each individual to reflect on their own experiences.